-For customers running AIX 5.1 who desire to install a new PCI IBM ARTIC960 adapter, support will be provided on an Additional Device Software Support (MES) CD that will be shipped with the PCI IBM ARTIC960 adapter.
-The bos.rte fileset must be upgraded to 5.1.0.50.
+To install a new PCI IBM ARTIC960 adapter on an existing AIX 5.1 system, support will be provided on an Additional Device Software Support (MES) CD that is shipped with the PCI IBM ARTIC960 adapter.
+The bos.rte fileset must be upgraded to level 5.1.0.50.